THE MURKY BACKGROUND OF THE ASHERA AND ALLERCA

 1999: Brodie and 2 Brodie-affiliated companies, Cerentis and Integra Associates, defaulted on a $72,280 promissory note.

-1999 - 2000: There has been a report (which I have not been able to verify) that after San Diego, Brodie was active in Costa Rica during 2000 and that he left behind pending lawsuits.
+1999 - 2000: Unverified report that after San Diego, Brodie was active in Costa Rica during 2000 and that he left behind pending lawsuits.

-October 2004: Allerca set up in California where he forms Geneticas Life Sciences (registered in Florida) and its various divisions.
+October 2004: Brodie turns up in California where he forms Geneticas Life Sciences (registered in Florida) and its various divisions.
 Its press releases and websites portray it as being at the forefront of pet cloning.
-It announces plans to genetically engineer allergen-free cats.
-It takes deposits to reserve cats in advance of their creation.
+It announces plans to genetically engineer allergen-free cats and takes deposits to reserve cats in advance of their creation.
 Geneticas Life Scences has never cloned an animal.

-December 2004: Colorado-based Transgenic Pets LLC sue Allerca and Brodie for allegedly stealing trade secrets and business plans.
+December 2004: Colorado-based Transgenic Pets LLC sued Allerca and Brodie for stealing trade secrets and business plans.
 Brodie/Geneticas Life Sciences, had posed as a potential investor in Transgenic Pets.
-He signed a nondisclosure agreement in order to view confidential information.
-In Sept 2004 he had signed articles of incorporation to create Allerca, with Transgenic founder David Avner as its president and agreed to invest $2.5 million in the new company, but in October he told Avner he and Geneticas would not participate.
+He had signed a nondisclosure agreement in order to access confidential information.
+In Sept 2004 he had signed articles of incorporation to create Allerca, with Transgenic founder David Avner as its president and agreed to invest $2.5 million in the new company In October 2004 he told Avner that Geneticas would not participate.
 Instead, he incorporated Allerca in California and issued a press release about hypoallergenic cats based on Avner's proprietry information (court records).

 February 2006: Allerca was evicted from its San Diego HQ, which was also Brodie's home, for failing to pay the rent.

 April 2006: Novartis is granted a permanent injunction against Brodie and his companies.
-Around the same time, GeneSentinel lays off several employees, who are owed thousands of dollars in unpaid wages, and becomes Cyntegra.
+GeneSentinel lays off several employees, who are owed thousands of dollars in unpaid wages, and becomes Cyntegra.
 Cyntegra, with Brodie as CEO, becomes embroiled in legal action against IDEXX Laboratories over diagnostics for early detection of bird flu.